-In 2014, I collaborated on and launched a 5-figure business.
+In 2014, I collaborated on and launched a premium mastermind program.

-What started as just an idea several months prior culminated in a launch that brought in $40,000+, allowing us to fund our operations for the foreseeable future and take our business to the next level.
+What started as just an idea several months prior culminated in a launch that brought in $40,000+ allowing us to fund our startup operation without a loan or investors.

 In part 1, I wrote about “The Open Loop Product Development Framework” - a process I use to thrash an idea until it’s clear.

 - what’s the goal of the business or project (impact, revenue, etc.)?

 - how will you find and reach your first 10 customers (and then first 100)?